jg925/ece3400_2019-team10/milestones/milestone4.md

   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/pushbutton.png">
 </p>

 The wall sensors, also working from a previous lab, utilize Inverting Schmitt Triggers so that we could use digital pins rather than analog pins in order to save the pins for other inputs that only work with analog pins.
 The same schematic from Lab 2 is copied below.
+We made three of these circuits: one for each wall sensor.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab2/images/SchmittTrigger.png">